gadrian78/he-tokens-snapshot/README.md

   * The tool has persistent caching and a 15 minutes expiration time to avoid unneccessary calls to APIs.

-Note: with a custom setup, I've even tested the shell script that manually takes snapshots from multi-accounts on Android.
+Note: with a custom configuration, I've even tested the shell script that manually takes snapshots from multi-accounts on Android.

 ## Author